mlabs-haskell/clb/docs/reports/ms6/article.md

 ### Providing access to emulator from non-Haskell environments

-The cases we covered so far pertained to Haskell land, so we were able to use either a `clb` library alone or in combination with Atlas PAB.
+The cases we covered so far pertained to Haskell land, so we were able to use either a `clb` library alone or its combination with Atlas PAB.
 In this section we are taking a journey to Purescript and [CTL](https://github.com/Plutonomicon/cardano-transaction-lib) library.
-Whereas PAB like Atlas are meant to run on server side, CTL is a set components for bulding dApps that can be run entirely in a browser.
+Whereas PAB like Atlas are meant to run on server side, CTL is a set of components for bulding dApps that can be run entirely in a browser.

 Like PABs, CTL has the notion of provider (known as `QueryHandle`) which is an abstraction over query and submission blockchain layers.
-External gateways like Blockfrost (currently the only external provider supported out-of-the-box) and a local backend known as **KON** (Kupo + Ogmios + Node) can be utilized to run applications as well as tests.
+External gateways like Blockfrost (currently the only external provider supported out-of-the-box) and a local backend known as **KON** (Kupo + Ogmios + Node) can be used to run applications as well as tests.

 To make CLB emulator accessible to CTL (and potentially other frameworks)